aws-samples/eks-workshop/content/cloudformation/_index.md

 title: "Launch using CloudFormation"
 chapter: true
 weight: 40
-draft: true
+draft: false
 ---

 # Launch Using CloudFormation

-AWS Officially provides several resources for building EKS and supporting infrastructure.
+AWS  provides several resources for building EKS and supporting infrastructure.

 In this Chapter, we will take a look at the official CloudFormation method of Launching EKS.